TomWright/api-testr/README.md

 }
 ```

+There is an optional `dataId` property you can set in the data object of this check.
+If this property is not empty, the value found by this check will be stored under the given `dataId` for use by subsequent tests.

 ### JSON Body Query Equal
 Queries the JSON body using [gjson](https://github.com/tidwall/gjson) and ensures that the queried element has a value equal to the one specified.
 ```